A research of potential pros and cons of switching your solutions to microservices

 strategic business objectives require or will require a point-like scaling or different rates of changes in various points of the application;

 For example, interesting findings are provided in the research conducted by Camunda in 2018 among 354 companies in different countries and industries.
 Though the research revealed that 63% of enterprises support the adoption of microservices or are already adopting them, only 45% explicitly document the business processes.
-It creates a certain problem for evaluating the influence of microservice architecture on the implementation of these processes.
+This creates a certain problem for evaluating the influence of microservice architecture on the implementation of these processes.
 At the same time, companies report that the top reasons for adopting a microservices architecture are: improved scalability of applications (64%), shortened development cycle (60%), support of digital transformation trends and integration with next-generation applications (54%), greater autonomy for development teams (54%); improved application resilience (50%).

 Besides, there are some constraints you should take into account:

-You are ready to spend time on failures or you’ve already fallen into all traps while developing your monolith and know exactly into which isolated services you can break it down without impairing the data quality, its processing speed and application reliability in general.
-At the very least, you clearly understand the data structure in each domain, know the business needs and can identify loosely coupled or completely independent domains.
+You are ready to spend time on failures or you’ve already fallen into the traps while developing your monolith and know exactly into which isolated services you can break it down without impairing the data quality, its processing speed, and application reliability in general.
+At the very least, you clearly understand the data structure in each domain, know the business needs, and can identify loosely coupled or completely independent domains.
 In no case should you link the microservice structure to the enterprise structure.
 Hierarchical schemes look pretty on paper, but in real life they often hide the pitfalls of poorly organized business processes.

 Microservices are always associated with a degree of complexity, so if the business has no issues which could be resolved by microservices, don’t add them, as the business will not appreciate this.

 Poor analysis of business domains.
-There exist implicit dependencies, transactionality is required, there’s no common solution for the architecture.
+There exist implicit dependencies; transactionality is required; there’s no common solution for the architecture.

 Preliminary agreements on API development, testing, CI/CD cycle setup are missing/violated.